 We have reviewed the VMware Essential Plus Kit, which includes the following technology: vMotion, Data Recovery and High Availability.
 There appear to be no specific requirements for applications, such as Kofax Capture, to function properly with these technologies.
 Our understanding is that these capabilities all work on the underlying infrastructure on which Kofax software is deployed.
 We believe Kofax Capture should function properly with the three technologies in the VMware Essential Plus Kit.

 Cloud providers such as Amazon Web Services (AWS) and Microsoft Azure provide a variety of virtualized environments, similar to virtual server products.
 Kofax offers a subset of its product as SaaS offerings in which case Kofax manages the cloud deployment and maintenance.
-Customers can also deploy any on-premises Kofax products to the cloud in the same manner as such products would be deployed in a standard virtualized environment.
+Customers can also deploy any on premise Kofax products to the cloud in the same manner as such products would be deployed in a standard virtualized environment.
 Kofax products do not explicitly require or use any specific cloud provider features.
-Cloud provider features such as load balancers that act as standard infrastructure replacements are supported consistently with the way such infrastructure would be seen in an on-premises environment (meaning that Kofax does not provide support for configuring or diagnosing issues with such infrastructure, but will support Kofax products installed in such an environment).
-In general, cloud features that would require explicit product integration and/or certification such as cloud provider-specific databases are not supported.
+Cloud provider features such as load balancers that act as standard infrastructure replacements are supported consistently with the way such infrastructure would be seen in an on premise environment (meaning that Kofax does not provide support for configuring or diagnosing issues with such infrastructure but will support Kofax products installed in such an environment).
+In general, cloud features that would require explicit product integration and/or certification such as cloud provider specific databases are not supported.
 However, there are some exceptions.
 See “Exceptions” below.

 Virtual Client Computing